Abhishek-K-Anand/FUTURE_DS_02/README.md

 ---

 ## 📌 Project Overview
-This project is about analyzing customer support tickets.
-It helps us understand what kinds of problems customers face, how quickly we solve them, and how to make our support system better.
+This project focuses on analyzing customer support ticket data to understand the most common customer issues, how quickly they are resolved, and how we can improve the overall support experience.
+We cleaned and explored the dataset, identified problem areas, and focused especially on elderly users, who often face more technical difficulties.
+We also analyzed ticket priorities, response delays, resolution time, and customer satisfaction trends..
 The project is divided into three parts:
 1. Auto-closed tickets
 2. Open (unresolved) tickets
 3. Resolved tickets